A Family Business with

 Lynch-Cantillon Funeral Home’s Woburn roots run deep and wide.
 Our story begins in 1871 when 16-year-old Edward E. Lynch apprenticed himself to a prominent funeral director in town.
 In 1888, he founded the Edward E. Lynch Funeral Home.

-In 1938, Mr. Lynch passed away and his wife, Ellen “Nell” Cantillon, took over the business.
+In 1938, Mr. Lynch passed away and his wife, Ellen “Nell” (Cantillon) Lynch, also a Funeral Director took over the business.
 Their nephew, Edward J. Cantillon, Sr., eventually became the owner of the funeral home and it was renamed Lynch-Cantillon Funeral Home.

 After World War II, Edward’s son, Edward J. Cantillon, Jr, nicknamed Ned, ran the business, assisted by his brothers, Richard (Dick) and William (Gus), until his passing in 1998.
 He was responsible for building the addition to the property (the current funeral home) in 1956.